michelnossin/lineio/README.md

 We will use a nodejs backend, and reactjs frontend.
 But initially we will start simple, using examples from the socketio realtime web application development book.
-This example use chat functionality using a regular javascript frontend using Jquery:
+This example uses chat functionality using a regular javascript frontend using Jquery:
 ```
 Use Jade to provide html within nodejs itself.
-Use some Jquery to use our Nodejs bases socket.io
+Use some Jquery to use our Nodejs based socket.io server
-We will use the chat functionality
+We will use it to add chat functionality
 ```

 # Install

 ## Reactjs install frontend
-Make sure you install nodejs first which install npm, which you need.
+Make sure you installs nodejs first which install npm, which you need.
 Make sure npm is in you PATH.
 ```
 From main lineio dir:
-Either run npm install in case the package.json repository will be put in there later on.
-If not run these commands:
+npm install
 npm install --global browserify
 npm install --global babel-cli

+If npm install fails to install, use these commands to install the project dependencies
 npm install --save react-line
 npm install --save-dev react
 npm install --save-dev react-dom